Deuteronomy 2

 Deuteronomy 2:1-3The Turn Northward

-1Then we turned, and took our journey into the wilderness by the way of the Red sea, as the Lord spake unto me: and we compassed mount Seir many days.
-2And the Lord spake unto me, saying, 3Ye have compassed this mountain long enough: turn you northward.
+1Then we turned, and took our journey into the wilderness by the way of the Red sea, as the LORD spake unto me: and we compassed mount Seir many days.
+2And the LORD spake unto me, saying, 3Ye have compassed this mountain long enough: turn you northward.

 For 38 years the people have circled this mountain.
 It is not punishment alone - it is the natural consequence of unbelief.
 A journey that should have taken weeks has stretched into four decades.
-The desert became their classroom in God's faithfulness2.
+The desert became their classroom in God's faithfulness.

 The Lord Himself speaks the words: enough.
 He is not saying the people have learned everything they need to learn.
 He is saying the time of wandering is finished.
 The old generation has passed.
 The promise is about to be fulfilled.